SyncfusionExamples/.NET-MAUI-Barcode-Generator-Getting-Started/README.md

 # .NET MAUI Barcode Generator Getting Started

-This repository contains samples for how to get started with the [Syncfusion .NET MAUI Barcode Generator](https://help.syncfusion.com/maui/barcode-generator/getting-started) control.
+This repository contains samples to getting started with the [Syncfusion .NET MAUI Barcode Generator](https://help.syncfusion.com/maui/barcode-generator/getting-started) control.
 The .NET MAUI Barcode Generator is a data visualization control used to generate and display data in a machine-readable format.
 It provides a perfect approach to encode text using supported symbology types.

 ## Syncfusion controls